summer-solutions/orm/README.md

 There are only two golden rules you need to remember defining entity struct:

  * first field must have name "Orm" and must be type of "*orm.ORM"
- * second argument must have name "Id" or "ID" and must be type of one of uint, uint16, uint32, uint64
+ * second argument must have name "ID" or "ID" and must be type of one of uint, uint16, uint32, uint64

  As you can see orm is not using null values like sql.NullString.
 Simply set empty string "" and orm will